-This informed our mission to develop and execute primary healthcare initiatives that provides people in rural and poor communities with access to basic healthcare and primary health facilities.
+Our Healthcare Initiative aim to provides people in rural and poor communities with access to basic healthcare and primary health facilities through three programs:

-- Reducing avoidable mortality through offering free medical checkup and treatment
+1. Reducing avoidable mortality through offering free medical checkup and treatment

-- Increasing access to healthcare by construction/equipment of primary healthcare facilities
+2. Increasing access to healthcare by construction/equipment of primary healthcare facilities

-- Enhancing quality of life for disabled persons by providing crutches, wheel chairs, and prosthetic limbs to these individuals to enable them to become useful members of the society again.
+3. Enhancing quality of life for disabled persons by providing crutches, wheel chairs, and prosthetic limbs to these individuals to enable them to become useful members of the society again.